 One of the tunnels for the underwater metro train in Kolkata will be built by May end or in the first week of June 2017.
 The construction of the other tunnel will be over by July end this year.
 Once one tunnel is built, the other will be dug.
 Two tunnel boring machines can’t work at the same time given the nature of the soil under the riverbed of the Ganges.

 The upcoming underwater metro train in Kolkata is one of the things the City of Joy has in common with London.
 A replica of London’s Big Ben has already become a landmark in Kolkata.

-Travel Beats is a digital magazine for Indian Diaspora by Indian Eagle, a leading international travel organization booking the best flights to Kolkata for the lowest airfares.
+Travel Beats is a leading overseas Indian community portal by Indian Eagle Travel, a leading international air travel booking organization making confirmed reservation on cheapest flights to Kolkata.
 Travel Beats publishes the latest travel, tourism, visa, immigration and Indian community news.